-By Ruth b.
-Rimmer, PhD, CLCP, and Cindy Rutter, BSN, MFTI
+Written by Ruth b.
+Rimmer, PhD, CLCP, and Cindy Rutter, BSN, MFTI on September 04, 2019

 The aftermath of a burn injury can affect many aspects of a person’s life.
 Several areas that often create challenges and result in frustration after a burn injury are related to intimacy and sexual function.